-- If parents need to communicate with their student: - o Parents should contact the office at 480-699-1215 in order to
+- If parents need to communicate with their student: - Parents should contact the office at 480-699-1215 in order to contact their child.

-- contact their child. - Parents of high school students may send their student an email to their child but the child may not necessarily access their email over the course of the school day. - Students may contact their parents from the office.
+- Parents may email their child directly, but their child may not necessarily access their email during the school day. - Students may contact their parents from the office.